CFehrmann/SurveySolutionsAPIv2/README.md

 ## Feature requests and bug reports

+Since this is a beta release, feedback, bug reports and feature requests are very welcome.
 You can either use the standard GitHub approach by filing a bug report/feature request [here](https://github.com/michael-cw/SurveySolutionsAPIv2/issues) or you use the Survey Solutions user forum [here](https://forum.mysurvey.solutions/c/api/13).